 In this blog, we'll take a closer look at what can cause your heater to output nothing but cold air and explain what may need to be done to fix the issue.

 Make Sure Your Thermostat is on Heat

 This may seem like the silly and completely obvious solution, sort of like checking your gas gauge when your car dies or making sure that your new electronic device is plugged in when it refuses to turn on.
-However, youandrsquo;d be shocked how times customers call for a heater blowing cold air, only to discover that the cause of the issue was their thermostat was set to “coolandrdquo; instead of heat.
+However, you'd be shocked at how many times customers call for a heater blowing cold air, only to discover that the cause of the issue was their thermostat was set to “cool" instead of heat.

 What Type of Heater Do You Have?